Concurrency Control and Transaction Recovery

 Single transaction

-The RDBMS aborted a single transaction because of:
+The RDBMS aborted a single transaction because

 l Transaction deadlock timeout